Furg Citadel

-Furg Citadel (Arg e Furg, also known as Forg citadel and Mirza Rafi Khan citadel) is an 18th-century citadel located in Furg Village in Darmian County, South Khorasan province, Iran.
+Furg Citadel (ارگ فورگ), also known as Forg citadel and Mirza Rafi Khan citadel, is an 18th-century citadel located in Furg Village in Darmian County, South Khorasan province, Iran.

 Furg Citadel was constructed by Meerza Muhammad Rafiee Darmiany I (Lama).
 It was registered in the List of National Works on 18 March 2001.

 Name

 There are different origin stories for the name of Forg/Furg.
 One of the more common is that Forg was commonly pronounced "Fork" among the people.
 The Dehkhoda Dictionary, in a quote from the Encyclopedia, explicitly mentions that "Fork" was the name of the ancestor of a family in Iran, and is an Iranian name.

 Other versions suggest that Fork was the name of the daughter of "Ryan Konouj", an Indian king; that Fork was the wife of Bahram Gour (as stated in Borhan); and/or that perhaps the name stems from the Persian word pour, meaning "son".
 Still other theories attribute Fork to the founder of this village, i.e. Mozafar Keyghobad, and based on an inscription on which the year of 307 is written, they infer that as the founder of this village was initially "Pour Keyghobad", it was first called "Pourg", and then renamed to Fork and then to Forg over time.